ropensci/redland-bindings/R/redland/cran-comments.md

 ## Downstream dependencies

-* The downstream dependencies (datapack, rdflib) have been checked with devtools::revdep_check(), which passed with 0 errors, 0 warnings, 0 notes.
+* The downstream dependencies (datapack, rdflib) have been checked with revdepcheck::revdep_check(), which passed with 0 errors, 0 warnings, 0 notes.